Rustin170506/ticdc.slide/slides.md

 </style>

 <!--
-As you can see, TiCDC is a TiDB cluster.
+As you can see, TiCDC is a distributed cluster.
 We call each TiCDC instance a capture.
 Each capture can have multiple goroutines to process the data.

 We can see there are two types of goroutines.
 One is the owner.
 The other one is the processor.